Subaru-PFS/ics_doc/SSN-00028/index.rst

 - 'hostname' MAY contain '-' for separations between subparts, but SHALL NOT use '_' for separations (RFC violation).
-- Subparts of 'hostname' is RECOMMENDED to be well defined name in the PFS product tree, such as `bcu1` but not just `b1`, to make hostname to be self described.
+- Subparts of 'hostname' is RECOMMENDED to be well defined name in the PFS product tree, such as `sm1` but not just `s1`, to make hostname to be self described.

-For configuration files in `hosts.\<site\>` directory, which contains pairs of hostname and IP address in hosts format, every lines are RECOMMENDED to consider following points.
+For configuration files in `hosts-\<site\>` directory, which contains pairs of hostname and IP address in hosts format, every lines are RECOMMENDED to consider following points.

-- Only one hostname, from which defined in `host-mac` as pairs of hostname and MAC address, is defined for one IP address. 'dnsmasq' takes first definition (first line or first item in a line), but ignores any of followings as double defined for fixed IP address assignments of DHCP.
+- Only one hostname, from which defined in `macs-\<site\>` as pairs of hostname and MAC address, is defined for one IP address.
+  'dnsmasq' takes first definition (first line or first item in a line), but ignores any of followings as double defined for fixed IP address assignments of DHCP.
 - Multiple hostname MAY be defined for DNS to be used for having alternative name of a target to be connected from control software.
 - These configuration files SHALL NOT be changed on replacing hardware for